 The Ministry is committed to making its https://justice.gov.mt accessible, in accordance with the Directive (EU) 2016/102 of the European Parliament and of the Council.

-This statement applies to the official Court Services Agency and Departments’ websites and was last updated on 21st September 2019.
+This accessibility statement applies to the official Ministry and Departments' websites.

-The Court Services Agency is committed to making its online services accessible to all.
+The Ministry is fully committed to making its online services accessible to all.
 We are dedicated to continuously improving accessibility of our services.
-We do this by adopting best practices as communicated by stakeholders, such as FITA and users.
+This is being done by adopting best practices as communicated by stakeholders, such as FITA and other users.

 Our websites are designed to work with the latest web browsers such as Edge, Safari, Firefox and Chrome browsers.

 As part of this effort, we adhere to accessibility standard EN310549 and WCAG2.1 guidelines.
 Our online resources and forms are evaluated both manually and programmatically for conformance to WCAG 2.1 Level AA guidelines.
 Our websites are designed to work well and be accessible when being accessed with suitably updated hardware and software products.

 Further recognizing that adherence to standards and guidelines, cannot on its own ensure that a product is accessible, we also carry out usability evaluations in collaboration with users, so as to gather necessary feedback.
 We also strive to implement accessibility for information channels that are provided via other platforms wherever possible, such as social media.

 Our websites do not rely on font, magnification and colour modification widgets.
 This is because such functionalities are already integrated in most web browsers or are available via different add-ons and plugins which different users are free to customise to their needs.
 As a result, these arbitrary user customisations are available for most websites, not only that of our Ministry.
 In order to allow for this level of customisation, we seek to maximise compatibility with these user modifications.

 As part of and in addition to the above-mentioned guidelines, our websites implement the following accessibility features: